M. Lance Coyle, MAI, SRA

 CHIEF EXECUTIVE OFFICER (non-voting)

-Frederick H. Grubbe, CAE, has served as chief executive officer of the Appraisal Institute since June 1, 2007.
-He has more than 25 years of experience in nonprofit and government-related organizations.
+Frederick H. Grubbe, MBA, CAE, has served as chief executive officer of the Appraisal Institute since June 1, 2007.
+He has nearly 30 years of experience in nonprofit and government-related organizations.

 From 2001-2006, he served as president and chief executive officer of the National Fraternal Congress of America (now the American Fraternal Alliance), an association for fraternal benefit societies, where he was responsible for overseeing business and membership operations.
 Previously, Grubbe served as chief operating officer for the Education Resource Group, an international management training company that trains agency managers in the life insurance and financial services industries.
 He also was CEO of the THINK FIRST Foundation, an international organization dedicated to preventing and creating awareness about brain and spinal cord injuries.